MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 ### print(file)
 * Input: optional name of a file (f not given, sys.out)
 * internal Data:
-	- print the current card id to the file specified
-	- coe in the formatting for the card here
-	- if size is odd, add a free space
+	- if size is odd, call CardPrinter.printOdd()
+	- if even, CardPrinter.printEven()
 * Output: prints a card to the file given

 ## CardPrinter Class
-### constructor

 ### printEven()
 * Input: nothing